erkamd/UF-ReaderWriter/README.md

 # Um-Reader
-Basic UF (UmFormat) Reader/Writer that allows to get parameters and descriptions from .txt files with using a simple format.
+Basic UF (UmFormat) Reader that allows to get parameters and descriptions from .txt files with using a simple format.

 Here are formats:
 Description use: